1. Czech Porcelain

 7. Personalized Objects d'Art

-If you are around the Artěl gift shop in Old Town for any length of time, you will see a familiar sight: visitors who do a double-take as they walk in and realize that the life-size dog standing by the door is not real, then try to puzzle out exactly what it is.
+If you are around the Artěl gift shop for any length of time, you will see a familiar sight: visitors who do a double-take as they walk in and realize that the life-size dog standing by the door is not real, then try to puzzle out exactly what it is.
 No one is prepared for the shop assistant to open a carefully concealed door on its back and show plenty of room inside a very clever suitcase.
 Or, if you prefer, a handbag.
 Local artists Lucie Mares and Marie Silondi turn out these highly original pieces, usually as custom orders.
 Give them a picture of your dog, and they will create an identical bag or suitcase.

 Where to find it: